-- 8. Reservations.
+- 7. Care of University Property.
+Reasonable care must be taken to reduce as much as possible any damage to University buildings and lawn and turf areas.
+Trash must be collected and placed into trash containers.
+Participants who damage University property will be subject to financial restitution. - 8.
+Reservations.
 Student, faculty, or staff groups wishing to reserve the Quad, the Mall, or rooms for a demonstration may do so using the appropriate reservation procedures for these areas. - 9.
 Sanctions.
 Violations of this policy will be subject to University Judicial Procedures.